chocolatey/boxstarter.org/input/learn/weblauncher.md

 # Quickly setup any machine with just a Gist - No Preinstalled software required

-Want to setup your box without downloading any software or fussing with package authoring or publishing?
+Want to set up your box without downloading any software or fussing with package authoring or publishing?

 Well buckle up!
 Boxstarter makes this a snap!